That calculated dollar amount results from a 70.2% advance from $33.4 billion five years earlier during 2020.

-Based on the average exchange rate for 2022, the Nigerian naira depreciated by -39.2% against the US dollar since 2018 and declined by -6.2% from 2021 to 2022.
-Nigeria’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on our calculated exchange rate for 2024, the Nigerian naira depreciated by -58.3% against the US dollar from 2023 to 2024.
+Nigeria’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers using American currency.

-Nigeria’s biggest export is crude oil, a commodity that represents over three-quarters (78.7%) of its total exported goods by value.
+Nigeria’s biggest export is crude petroleum oil, a commodity that represents well over two-thirds (70.5%) of its total exported goods by value.
 That percentage belies the relatively concentrated nature of the Nigerian portfolio of export products.

 Nigeria places among world-leading export nations that sell oil seeds, as well as being a major competitor delivering crude oil and cocoa beans to international markets.